 Why planning ahead pays at a virtual conference

-Graeme Beattie FCPA, partner in Worrells Solvency and Forensic Accountants, has “attended” several virtual forums and sees a range of benefits in online events such as the Public Practice Conference.
+Graeme Beattie FCPA, partner in Worrells Solvency and Forensic Accountants, has “attended” several virtual forums and sees a range of benefits in online events.

 “You can learn and network without having to factor in travel time, transport options and accommodation costs,” he says.